RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-2.2-release-notes.md

 With the support of JSON document indexing, it is now possible to map a JSONPath query to an alias.
 Therefore, it is possible to index the same value in different indexing attributes with different indexing strategies.

 {{<note>}}
-As of RediSearch v2.2, index `fields` are now known as `attributes` in order to avoid confusion with Hash fields.
-This has an impact on the response of `FT.INFO` which might break clients.
+As of RediSearch v2.2, index `fields` are now known as `attributes` in order to avoid confusion with hash fields.
+This change impacts the `FT.INFO` command's response, which might break clients.
 It is advised to upgrade your application to the latest supported Redis clients prior to upgrading to RediSearch 2.2.
 {{</note>}}

 ### Details